 Welcome to our Year 6 page where you can find out more about what is happening in our class.

 Year 6 swim on Thursdays, and have PE on Tuesdays.

 If you have any questions or would like to contact the class team please email firstname.lastname@example.org or call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.

-This project runs for the second half of the Summer term.
+This project runs for the second half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are some ideas for each project, try one of these or something else project related.

 Explore the life and artwork of a famous artist and then turn your research into a fact file or poster.

 Visit a local gallery to see what exhibitions are showing, take your sketch book and make notes about the things you see.
 Alternatively, use the free Google Expeditions app to explore an art gallery virtually.